Shicheng-Guo/BIS180L_web/_posts/2018-04-05-1-Sequence_Alignment.md

 	grep Score 1k.water | awk '{sum+=$3} END {print sum/NR}'

-Answer the following questions in your notebook.
+Answer the following questions in your the assignment template file.

 1. Is the shape of the curve normal?
 Do you expect it to be normal?
 2. Do you expect all protein comparisons to have the same distribution?
 3. How would protein composition and length affect the scores?
-4. How would the scoring matrix and gap penalites affect the scores?
+4. How would the scoring matrix and gap penalties affect the scores?
-5. How might real sequences be different from random?

 ## Part 5: Alignment Significance ##